Conservation, Ethics, and Environmental ChangeCambodia

 As at our other Centers throughout the world, SFS is a part of the social fabric of the communities in which we are hosted.
 SFS students get involved in community volunteer projects and social activities such as:

-- Hosting community lectures or demonstrations
+- Hosting community lectures

 - Attending community festivals, pagodas, and traditional Apsara dance performances